salbalkus/CausalTables.jl/paper/paper.md

 :::
 ::::

-The above recovers an estimate of the ground-truth via plug-in estimates based on the outcome regression (i.e., the conditional expectation of the outcome, given treatment and covariates).
-Alternatively, one can also compute an inverse probability weighted (IPW) estimate with ground-truth weights using the `propensity` function:
+The above recovers an estimate of the ground truth via plug-in estimates based on the outcome regression (i.e., the conditional expectation of the outcome, given treatment and covariates).
+Alternatively, one can also compute an inverse probability weighted (IPW) estimate with ground truth weights using the `propensity` function:

 :::: {.cell execution_count="1"}
 ``` {.julia .cell-code}